ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * WooCommerce Subscriptions (experimental) integration on WooCommerce >= 3.0: Automatically sets renewal orders to be paid by Multibanco and generates the new payment details;
 * Fix: Deletes payment details from orders that no longer have Multibanco as the payment method;
 * Do not show payment instructions in the “Thank you” page unless the order is on hold or pending (edge cases);
-* Show payment instructions in the order details screen on "My Account";
+* Show payment instructions in the order details screen on “My Account”;

 = 2.0.4.1 =
 * Version fix